๐Ÿ”‹Electromagnetism II

 Coupling Mechanisms and Propagation

 Understanding how electromagnetic energy transfers between systems is crucial.
-Coupling can occur through conduction (shared paths), capacitive effects (electric field), inductive effects (magnetic field), or radiation (electromagnetic waves).
+Coupling can occur through conduction (shared current paths), capacitive effects (electric field), inductive effects (magnetic field), or radiation (electromagnetic waves).

 Crosstalk and Coupling Mechanisms